 '''

-callback(port:Port, old:str, new:str) -> int
+callback(port: Port, old: str, new: str) -> None

 '''

 The first argument is the port that has been renamed (a Port, MidiPort, OwnPort or OwnMidiPort object); the second and third argument is the old and new name, respectively.
-The callback must return zero on success and non-zero on error.
-You can use the module constants jack.SUCCESS and jack.FAILURE, respectively.
+The callback is supposed to raise CallbackExit on error.